„los Guanches“ of Candelaria

 Today we find in memory of the Guanches, in front of the main square of Candelaria, statues of the last kings-guanches, callled Menceys.
 It´s worth to visit the Guanches of Candelaria one day and enjoy the surroundings of Candelaria on the Isle of Tenerife.

-Nice blog, we just keep on promting Tenerife don’t we!
+Nice blog, we just keep on promoting Tenerife, don’t we!